noa/naacl2021/README.md

 ```bash
 ./run_training.sh full_model.cfg --train_records=<TRAINING DATA> --train_tfrecord_path=<VALIDATION QUERIES> --valid_tfrecord_Path=<VALIDATION TARGETS>
 ```

+> NOTE: When specifying the data location, use a wildcard to specify the set of all sharded files.
+For example, `dev/queries*`, which you might need to quote to prevent your shell from expanding it.

 Here, `run_training.sh` is a wrapper for the main trainer `scripts/fit.py` and its argument is a configuration file, which